Zoom case - are users unprotected?

 1 - Disable guest screen sharing

 Create a personal identification, called a meeting ID, that is personal and unique, and be careful not to share it publicly.
-When you call a conference, send this ID only to the people you are actually inviting.
+When you call a conference, only send this ID to the people you are actually inviting.

-4 - Use password
+4 - Use a password

 5 - Use the waiting room